 - Similarly, drawing blood from the hand is considered an advanced phlebotomy procedure.
 Hand draws are recognized to have an increased risk of injury to the nerves of the hand.
 This procedure should be avoided whenever a vein in the arm can be accessed.

 - The angle of the draw also matters.
 The standard of care says that an insertion angle of 15-30 degrees is optimal.
-A low angle goes a long way in minimizing risk.
+A low angle goes a long way toward minimizing risk.

-- What is the value of a medical negligence claims in Maryland?
+- What is the value of a medical negligence claim in Maryland?

 - Sample lawsuit against Hopkins

 - Here is one more, a failure to diagnose deep vein thrombosis (honestly, if you want to see all of the lawsuits filed against Hopkins, check out the Hopkins link above -- we list most of the recent lawsuits against this hospital)

 - This is a sample complaint in a lawsuit Miller & Zois filed against Hopkins

 - CALL our lawyers today at 800-553-8082 or get a free online medical malpractice injury and wrongful death claims.
 We handle claims throughout Maryland and Washington D.C.
 We can help you find out whether you have a viable claim that may bring you compensation for the harm that has been done.